Prague Architecture Walking Tour

 What to Expect

-The tour starts with an introduction to the Gothic, Renaissance and Baroque parts of the Old Town Square so that you build up from the 13th Century to the 1850s, the Czech Reformist Movement and the drive for National Identity which sets the scene for the Modernists.
+The tour starts with an introduction to the Romanesque, Gothic, Renaissance, Baroque, Mannerist and Rococo parts of the Old Town Square so that you build up from the 11th Century to the 1850s, the Czech Reformist Movement and the drive for National Identity which sets the scene for the Modernists.

-From there we’ll cover more than ten revivalist/modernist architects covering 1885 to 1933.
-We’ll see multiple examples of their work so it covers the late revivalist period (what people refer to as “neo”) and Avant-Garde which includes Secession, Art Nouveau, Art Deco, Cubism, Rondo-Cubism and that which cannot be classified.
-We’ll also touch on Brutalism.
+From there we’ll merge the modern and the classical so that you’ll recognise which elements of Classical structure and decoration made their way into Modernist design and which did not.
+So we’ll cover more than ten revivalist/modernist architects covering 1885 to 1933.
+We’ll see multiple examples of their work so it covers the late revivalist period (what people refer to as “neo” Classical) and Avant-Garde which includes Secession, Art Nouveau, Art Deco, Cubism, Rondo-Cubism and that which cannot be classified.
+We’ll also touch on Brutalism/Functionalism.

-So the aim of this tour is for you to understand why much of Central Prague looks like it does, where did all the space come from, who paid for it, what/who influenced the designs and the architects who planned it.
+So the aim of this tour is for you to understand why much of Central Prague looks like it does, where did all the space come from, who paid for it, what/who influenced the designs, the architects who planned it and specific architectural features.
 It’s by no means a comprehensive coverage of all the architects working during the period but what you learn here you can apply to anybody active at that time.
-By the end of the tour you’ll have learned how to recognise individual architects by their signature designs.
+By the end of the tour you’ll have learned how to recognise architectural influences, identify technical features and recognise individual architects by their signature designs.

 Like the sound of it?
 This is a specialised tour so tickets are a little more expensive than the regular scheduled tours.
 If you don’t see anything scheduled to suit you then simply contact me to get options for date/times.
 If you want it as a private tour we’ll agree details and when you are ready to book I’ll send you a secure booking link.
 After payment you’ll receive the confirmation containing the meeting point details, photos, map and my contact details.
 You’ll receive a reminder email 48 hours before your tour but if you have any questions feel free to Contact Me.